SloboticOfficial/.github/profile/README.md

 But, if we can wait an hour to lift that same load, it allows us to use very small, cheap components and very low voltages/amps.

+### Spend less, work less

 The cost difference may be 100, 1,000 or incalculable times cheaper by going slow.

-If you're dependent on shipping to receive your components, smaller ones may be free to ship, where larger ones may be cost prohibitive to ship, especially internationally.
+If you're dependent on shipping to receive your components, smaller ones may be free to ship, where larger ones may be cost prohibitive to freight, especially internationally.

 ### Environmental Care